iamsims/API-Backend-with-Auth/README.md

 Handled by the provider itself.

 - Path Parameters:
-    - provider (string): the provider for the access token (either "google" or "github")
+    - `provider` (string): the provider for the access token (either "google" or "github")
 - Query Parameters:
-    - code (string): the authorization code for the provider
+    - `code` (string): the authorization code for the provider

 ##### Response

-If successful, this endpoint returns a JSON object containing the access token for the authenticated user.
+If successful, this endpoint returns a JSON object and sets the cookie for the authenticated user.

-- Status Code: 201 Created
+- Status Code: 200 OK
 - Body:
-    - result (boolean): whether the operation succeeded
+    - `result` (boolean): whether the operation succeeded
-    - access_token (string): the JWT access token for the user
-    - token_type (string): the type of the token (must be "bearer")

 If an error occurs, an error response is returned.

 <br/>